Josephite Harvest Magazine

 - Recognize the labors of clergy and lay persons whom work for the continued development and the evangelization of the African American community.

 First published in 1888, The Josephite Harvest began as an annual issue, called The Colored Harvest.
 The first issue coincided with the opening of St. Joseph Seminary in Baltimore, Maryland, and it urged support for this new American missionary institution.

 The goal and editorial focus of The Harvest has always been, and continues to be, to gain support and recognition for African American evangelization.

-Throughout the years, The Harvest has continued to reflect the efforts of the Society of Saint Joseph of the Sacred Heart to inform its readers, friends and benefactors about the state of the Church, especially as it relates to the Society’s work in African American communities.
+Throughout the years, The Harvest has continued to reflect the efforts of the St. Joseph Society of the Sacred Heart to inform its readers, friends and benefactors about the state of the Church, especially as it relates to the Society’s work in African American communities.